 The best of off-grid and grid-based solar in one.

 With Plico’s unique solar + battery system, we’ve incorporated the positives of both off-grid and on-grid systems.
-You can create and store up to 90% of your energy needs and are able to experience the level of self-reliance that relegates blackouts to a thing of the past.
+You can create and store the majority of your energy needs and are able to experience the level of self-reliance that relegates blackouts to a thing of the past.

 Unlike an off-grid solar system, this independence doesn’t come with a hefty upfront price tag.
-Starting from as little as $36.90 a week, Plico customers can generate and use clean, renewable energy.
+From just one low weekly fee, Plico customers can generate and use clean, renewable energy.
+Your solar panels can be installed in just one day, too.
 In addition, if any issues with your system crop up, there’s no need to panic – as a member of the Plico family, you receive ten years of ongoing maintenance and support.

 The world of solar power systems can seem daunting and confusing when it needn’t be.
 Solar is a positive and sustainable way to generate your energy needs.
 With Plico’s solar battery systems, you’re rewarded for your effort by having the easiest and most convenient solar experience.

 Have questions?
-Contact our friendly team to discover how to create up to 90% of your energy needs and enjoy renewable energy on your terms.
+Contact our friendly team to discover how you can generate, store and use your own clean energy 24/7 and enjoy renewable energy on your terms.